zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/disposable-customization.rst

       [user@dom0 ~]$ qvm-features disp-sys-usb appmenus-dispvm ''

-8. Users should now follow instructions on `How to hide USB controllers from dom0 </doc/usb-qubes/#how-to-hide-usb-controllers-from-dom0>`__.
+8. Users should now follow instructions on :ref:`How to hide USB controllers    from dom0 <user/advanced-topics/usb-qubes:how to hide usb controllers from dom0>`.

 9. At this point, your mouse may not work.
 Edit the ``qubes.InputMouse`` policy file in dom0, which is located here: